 Please note that this ransomware is based on one of the NSA's exploit recently leaked by the group Shadow Brokers.

-Attackers to infect computers with WannaCry use one exploit windows which was embraced by the of the NSA.
-Microsoft has already released an update for this vulnerability, but many and organizations did not bother to update their systems.
+Attackers to infect computers with WannaCry use one exploit windows embraced by NSA's EternalBlue tool.
+Microsoft has already released an update on this vulnerability, but many users and organizations have not bothered to update their systems.

-Malware infects one , exploiting an SMB file sharing vulnerability.
-Older versions of Windows are more affected by this, especially since Microsoft no longer supports Windows XP or Windows (server) 2003.ransomware
+Malicious software infects a computer, exploiting a vulnerability for SMB file sharing.
+Older versions of Windows are more affected by this, especially because Microsoft no longer supports Windows XP or Windows 2003.

 "Today's ransomware attack on the NHS, Telefonica and others in more than 70 countries is unprecedented in what we have seen so far from ransomware attacks.
 "Based on what we've seen today, it looks like this attack is perfect and uses unspecified vulnerabilities in conjunction with Ransomware encryption," said Travis Farral, Director of Security Strategy at Anomali and former ExxonMobil security supervisor.